 Also, with broken families and the pressures of living in a post Christian world, older believers have a mission that has never been more important.
-If you are a senior adult, are you being a good steward of this responsibility?
+If you are a senior adult, do you know what that mission is and are you being a good steward of it?

-And from our New Testament reading … Many people think they are children of God because they belong to a certain church, or because they were raised in a Christian home, or because they have “always believed in God,” or they have been baptized, or taken communion, or are “good people.”
+And from our New Testament reading … Many people think they are children of God because they belong to a certain church, were raised in a Christian home, have “always believed in God,” have been baptized, taken communion, or are “good people.”
 But can any of those things save us?

 Job 7 & 8